Skip to the main content

 • Having clear rules and guidelines for their work

-• Dealing with people, if their job involves the public
+• Working with people, if their job involves the public

-Animal care attendants should have no animal allergies.
+Animal care attendants should have no allergies to the animals they work with.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.